suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 #  Full CDDL {#full-cddl}

-To be valid, the following CDDL must be appended to the SUIT Manifest CDDL.
+To be valid, the following CDDL MUST be appended to the SUIT Manifest CDDL.
 The SUIT CDDL is defined in Appendix A of {{I-D.ietf-suit-manifest}}.

 ~~~ CDDL
 {::include draft-ietf-suit-update-management.cddl}